String.valid_encoding?, String.ascii_only? fails to account for BOM.

 > ruby -e "p File.binread('utf-16le-file').force_encoding('UTF-16BE').valid_encoding?" true # false > ruby -e "p File.binread('utf-16be-file').force_encoding('UTF-16LE').valid_encoding?" true # false > ruby -e "p File.read('utf-8-with-bom-file').ascii_only?" false # true > ruby -e "p File.read('utf-8-with-bom-file')" "" # '#'

-Updated by duerst (Martin Dürst) almost 6 years ago
+Updated by duerst (Martin Dürst) about 6 years ago

 This isn't as simple as you describe it.
 With respect to BOMs, there is a clear distinction between external data and internal data.
 A BOM is often very helpful in external data (e.g. a file).
 On the other hand, it's not only useless, but actually highly counterproductive for internal data (just think about concatenation).